ncmd/spike/docs/usage.md

-# Edit Rules /rules/edit/SID
+# Create and Edit Rules /rules/new  | /rules/edit/SID

 - General Hint: "Quotations" will be stripped from the interface but added into the signatures
 - you can switch between edit and view-mode; edit -> change values, view -> see the final rule after saving

 - SID (Signature ID) will be given automatically
-- MSG: mnessag-strang that will be included as "msg:MESSAGE_STRING"
+- MSG: message-string that will be included as "msg:MESSAGE_STRING"
 - Detect: detection - string/rx; if omitted, str:DETECTION_STRING will be added, if you want to use regular expression you need to use the designator rx:YOUR_REGEX;